Rust for Java developers, part 2

 }

 Ok, so what do we know already?
-We’re declaring two struct
+We’re declaring two struct types: Scope

-.
+and TrackedScope.
 They both have the same structure, containing a heap

-allocated String
+allocated String field called name.

-field has one function and one method.
+The Scope field has one function and one method.
 The function is straight

-for us.
-The method start
+struct Scope for us.
+The method start is slightly more interesting though.

-It doesn’t take reference &self
+It doesn’t take reference &self but consumes self instead!
+But before doing

 so, it prints that the scope is now started and then returns a TrackedScope

-instance into the newly created
+moving the String instance from the Scope instance into the newly created

-one that is then returned.
+TrackedScope one that is then returned.
 So the name is preserved, but the

-instance is dropped.
+original Scope instance is dropped.

-!
-We also have an impl
+Talking about Drop!
+We also have an impl block for TrackedScope, but it

-trait.
+implements the Drop trait.
 The trait, your Java interface equivalent, declares

-, which we implement here by printing that
+a single method fn drop(&mut self), which we implement here by printing that

-method invocation is what the compiler will add
+the scope has ended.
+That drop method invocation is what the compiler will add

 for us automatically in the right spot.
 You cannot invoke that method manually